-Table 3 – Qualitative information on Governance risk: Free format text boxes for disclosure of qualitative information in Annex XXXVII
+Table 3: Qualitative information on Governance risk: Free format text boxes for disclosure of qualitative information in Annex XXXIX

-Institutions shall use the following instructions to complete Table 3 – Qualitative information on Governance risk set out in Annex XXXIX to this Regulation in order to describe the integration of governance risks in their governance and risk management, in accordance with of Article 449a of Regulation (EU) No 575/2013, read in conjunction with Article 435 of that Regulation.
+Institutions shall use the following instructions to complete ‘Table 3: Qualitative information on Governance risk’ set out in Annex XXXIX of Implementing Regulation 2024/XXXX in order to describe the integration of governance risks in their governance and risk management, in accordance with of Article 449a of Regulation (EU) No 575/2013, read in conjunction with Article 435 of that Regulation.

+Institutions shall disclose this table on an annual basis, based on materiality assessment.